Michael Stevens (producer): Dramatic film productions

 In addition to his work on live events, concerts and awards shows for television, Stevens has been involved in several dramatic films as director and producer.
 These include the feature films Sin starring Gary Oldman and Ving Rhames and Bad City Blues featuring Dennis Hopper, Michael Massee and Michael McGrady and the television adaptation of the Broadway play, Thurgood starring Laurence Fishburne, which he directed and produced for HBO.

 Music productions

 An integral element of Stevens' work on the Kennedy Centers Honors shows since 2003 has been producing segments saluting musician honorees such as Bob Dylan, Bruce Springsteen, the Who and Paul McCartney that feature performances by musicians including Sting, Eddie Vedder, Jennifer Hudson, Dave Grohl, Norah Jones and James Taylor.
-Steven's production work for the annual Christmas in Washington TV specials since 1993 has featured a large number of prominent musicians.
+Stevens' production work for the annual Christmas in Washington TV specials since 1993 has featured a large number of prominent musicians.

 In 2010, Stevens conceived and produced the Bettye LaVette album The British Rock Songbook that was nominated for a Grammy Award for Outstanding Contemporary Blues album in 2011.